DJ Quik

-David Marvin Blake (born January 18, 1970), better known by his stage names DJ Quik or Da Quiksta, is an American rapper and producer, known for his production in the G-funk style of West Coast hip-hop.
+David Marvin Blake (born January 18, 1970), better known by his stage names DJ Quik or Da Quiksta, is an American rapper and record producer from Compton, California, known for his production in the G-funk style of West Coast hip-hop.
 Blake has collaborated with Snoop Dogg, Kurupt, Tupac, Chingy, R. Kelly and Shaquille O'Neal, among others.
-Blake's stage name reflects his ability to produce songs in a short period of time.
-Some of his top songs include "Dollaz + Sense", "Tonite", "Born and Raised in Compton" and "Jus Lyke Compton".
+As a recording artist himself, he is perhaps best known for his 1991 single "Tonite", which reached the top 50 of the Billboard Hot 100.
+Blake's stage name refers to his ability of producing songs in a short period of time.

 Early life

-Blake was born on January 18, 1970, in Compton, California.
+Blake was born in Compton, California.
 He was inspired by funk and soul artists, such as Roger Troutman (who taught him the use of the talkbox, which became a trademark for Quik's sound throughout his career) and George Clinton.

 Blake began selling homemade mixtapes (notably The Red Tape, 1987) after he received a turntable for his 8th grade promotion.
 He began doing shows DJing around Southern California, many of which ended in rival gang-related altercations.
+He joined the Tree Top Piru Bloods, which he later regretted, stating that joining the gang "was the dumbest shit".

-He was a member of the Westside Tree Top Piru Bloods.
-At age 16 in 1986, Quik dropped out of high school.
-For three years he was homeless because his mother lost her home due to foreclosure.
-He would later go on to say that after his success in the rap world, many of his family members "popped up".
+At age 16 in 1986, Quik dropped out of high school, and his mother lost her home due to foreclosure.
+While she moved to Louisiana, Quik stayed in Compton and was homeless for a period of three years.
+He would later go on to say that after his success in the rap-world, many of his family members "popped up".

 Career

-Quik is the Name
+Quik Is the Name

 After gaining a mixtape following, Blake earned the interest of labels, including Profile Records and Ruthless Records.
 He signed to Profile Records in the summer of 1990, reportedly as the label's first six-figure signee.
 Blake later regretted his contract, and was offered an advance of one million dollars by Eazy-E. Profile Records sent cease-and-desist letters to Ruthless Records.

 His debut album, Quik Is the Name, was released in 1991.
 The album was led by the success of his two top 20 R&B singles, "Tonite" and "Born and Raised in Compton."
 The album ended up being number 10 on the album charts, and was Platinum by the RIAA.
 None of his successive albums reached the success of his debut, though they have been well received.
 He went on to produce 2nd II None.